peterpt/ConvAudio/README.md

 - This tool works recursively , this means it will search inside input folder all files with selected extension to convert and sub folders
 - It is advised to use ffmpeg using apt instalation to avoid missing codecs on manual compilation
 - This tool does not write idtag on converted files , this means that on converted file the name,song and all other metadata will be empty .
+- Output converted files will be placed on same original file location